Thiruvananthapuram: Middle Ages

+Late Modern Period

-In the early 18th century CE, the Travancore royal family adopted some members from the royal family of Kolathunadu based at Kannur, and Parappanad based in present-day Malappuram district.
-Then, Marthanda Varma who inherited the Kingdom of Venad expanded the kingdom by conquering the kingdoms of Attingal, Kollam, Kayamkulam, Kottarakara, Kottayam, Changanassery, Meenachil, Poonjar and Ambalapuzha.
+In the early 18th century CE, the Travancore royal family adopted some members from the royal family of Kolathunadu based at Kannur.
+Then, Marthanda Varma who inherited the Kingdom of Venad expanded the kingdom by conquering the kingdoms of Kayamkulam, Kottarakara, Kottayam, Changanassery, Meenachil, Poonjar and Ambalapuzha.
 In 1729, Marthanda Varma founded the princely state of Thiruvithamkoor and Thiruvananthapuram was made the capital in 1795 after shifting the capital from Padmanabhapuram in Kanyakumari district.
 Thiruvananthapuram became a prominent city in Kerala under Marthanda Varma.

 As a result of the annexation of neighbouring chiefdoms, the artists and scholars from these places migrated to Thiruvananthapuram, turning it into a cultural center.
 Marthanda Varma gave patronage to different temple art forms including Koothu, Padhakam, Kathakali, Thullal, and Koodiyattam.
 Noted artists such as Ramapurathu Warrier and Kunchan Nambiar amongst others served as his court poets.
 Travancore became the most dominant state in Kerala by defeating the powerful Zamorin of Kozhikode in the battle of Purakkad in 1755.

 The city developed into a significant intellectual and artistic centre during this period.
 The city's golden age was during the mid-19th century under the reign of Maharaja Swathi Thirunal and Maharaja Ayilyam Thirunal.
 This era saw the establishment of the first English school (1834), the Observatory (1837), the General Hospital (1839), the Oriental Research Institute & Manuscripts Library and the University College (1873).
 The first mental hospital in the state was started during the same period.
 Sanskrit College, Ayurveda College, Law College and a second-grade college for women were started by Moolam Thirunal (1885–1924).

+Contemporary Period

 The early 20th century was an age of tremendous political and social changes in the city.
 The Sree Moolam Popular Assembly, established in 1904, was the first democratically elected legislative council in any Indian state.
 Despite not being under the direct control of the British Empire at any time, the city featured prominently in India's freedom struggle.
 The Indian National Congress had a very active presence in Thiruvananthapuram.
 A meeting of the Indian National Congress presided by Dr Pattabhi Sitaramaiah was held here in 1938.

 The Thiruvananthapuram Municipality came into existence in 1920 as the first municipality in the Travancore region.
 The municipality was converted into a corporation on 30 October 1940, during the period of Chitra Thirunal Bala Rama Varma, who took over in 1931.
 The city witnessed multi-faceted progress during his period.
 The promulgation of the "Temple Entry Proclamation" (1936) was an act that underlined social emancipation.
 This era also saw the establishment of the University of Travancore in 1937, which later became Kerala University.